rwilson504/PCFControls/WorldDaylightMap/README.md

 - Navigate to https://make.powerapps.com
 - Click on Solution area
 - Click **Import** button on the ribbon and select the RAWWorldDaylightMap_managed.zip file you downloaded.
-- Followow the import wizard and wait for solution to import.
+- Follow the import wizard and wait for solution to import.

 ### Import Sample App
 - Download the sample app file [World Daylight Map.msapp](https://github.com/rwilson504/PCFControls/raw/master/WorldDaylightMap/Sample/World%20Daylight%20Map.msapp)